 Eating well is a big part of staying positive.
 Try these easy, breezy summer recipes.

-It’s strange that I rarely write about food considering that I believe eating well is a big part of staying positive.
+Eating well is a big part of staying positive.
 I’m not talking about foods that are scientifically proven mood-boosters—getting into the chemistry of all that is way too complicated for a sweltering summer day.

 I’m keeping it simple here: I’m talking about foods that make you feel good because they are fresh, flavorful and fitting for the season.
 In the summer months, that means the less cooking, the better.
 Who wants to spend hours over a hot stove?
 And let’s not even talk about the oven.